Michaelszeng/ExpressLRS-2.0.0-HappyModel-ES900/README.md

 # WHAT THIS REPO IS:

-My modifications to ExpressLRS 2.0.0 firmware (built on top of [Release 2.0.0](https://github.com/ExpressLRS/ExpressLRS/releases/tag/2.0.0)) to allow it to build using the PlatformIO VSCode extension and flash onto my HappyModel ES900TX ELRS module.
-I needed ELRS 2.0.0 firmware to make my ELRS module compatible with the [fs-i6 er9x/ELRS firmware mod](https://github.com/aerror2/erfly6).
+My modifications to ExpressLRS 2.0.0 firmware (built on top of [Release 2.0.0](https://github.com/ExpressLRS/ExpressLRS/releases/tag/2.0.0)) to allow it to build using the PlatformIO VSCode extension and flash onto my HappyModel ES900TX ELRS module and ES900RX ELRS receiver.
+I needed to flash ELRS 2.0.0 firmware on my ELRS TX module to make it compatible with the [fs-i6 er9x/ELRS firmware mod](https://github.com/aerror2/erfly6).
+Of course, I then also needed to flash ELRS 2.0.0 onto the receiver to make it compatible with the TX module.

-I had significant difficulties getting the actual ExpressLRS release and unmodified code to build properly.
+I had significant difficulties getting the actual ExpressLRS release and unmodified code to build properly for the `HappyModel_TX_ES900TX_via_UART` environment.
 I fixed the issue by removing the BLE features (BLE Joystick) and adding definitions for compiler-hint macros (`likely()` and `unlikely()`, which some libraries seem to want for hinting branch-prediction).
+The `HappyModel_RX_ES900RX_via_BetaflightPassthrough` environment built without issue for me.

 # Original ExpressLRS README: